 - Hyperpigmentation: the skin darkens in colour.

-- Lipodermatosclerosis: the deeper tissues become ´woody´ in texture.
+- Lipodermatosclerosis: the deeper tissues become ´woody´ in texture and the leg narrows near the ankle.
 Lipodermatosclerosis is a form of panniculitis.

 - Atrophie blanche: white scarred areas surrounded by tiny red spots (enlarged capillaries).